-Our infectious disease specialists provide consult services to Seattle Cancer Care Alliance (SCCA) patients.
-Clinical services are provided at both inpatient (University of Washington Medical Center) and outpatient settings (SCCA outpatient facility located on the Fred Hutch campus).
+Our infectious disease specialists provide consult services to patients.
+Clinical services are provided at both inpatient and outpatient settings.

 IDS faculty physicians pursue a team approach to providing exceptional patient care, working closely with hematologists and oncologists on individual treatment plans for patients.
 Our researcher physicians also oversee critical quality-improvement initiatives related to infectious diseases, including the development of standard practice guidelines and other clinical care guidelines in infection control and antibiotics management.